 Amethyst

-What are the benefits of amethyst?
+What are the virtues of amethyst in crystal healing?

 Amethyst and sleep